zero-mstd/mav-z/README.md

 - [ ] assistant for my season's exhibition
 - [ ] open the .tar.gz directly
 - [ ] the display of vedio problem, width out of box
+- [ ] add reverse mode to view all toots

 Open to suggestions.
 Chinese and English ok.